tschaible/sonar-android/README.md

 This project is part of a larger effort to industrialize Android development.

-I -Compiling and Installing the plugin:
+I - Compiling and Installing the plugin:
 ---------------------------------------
  - Install maven
  - Clone the repository